 Cairns or Port Douglas?
-It’s no easy choice, throw in Palm Cove and Cape Trib and it gets even harder!
-So we have worked up a list of pros and cons for each spot so you can make an informed decision.
+It’s no simple choice, throw in Palm Cove and Cape Trib, and it gets even harder!
+We have struggled with this question pretty much every time we have visited.
+Especially on our honeymoon, so we have worked up a list of pros and cons for each spot so you can make an informed decision.

-We are a bit partial to Tropical North Queensland, we spent our honeymoon here many years ago, and it’s been a special place for us ever since.
-At the time we struggled with choosing the best area to stay for our Great Barrier Reef holiday so we know how hard it can be!
+We have a particular fondness for Tropical North Queensland.
+We struggled with choosing the best area to stay for our Great Barrier Reef holiday, so we know how hard it can be!
 Below is our mini guide to these areas and our tips to help you decide the best choice for your vacation.

-How to choose a base for your reef holiday.
-Cairns vs Port Douglas vs Palm Cove vs Trinity Beach
+How to choose a base for your reef holiday

-We have stayed in all of these towns, so have put together this page to help you narrow down your choice.
-They are all great but have very different vibes so it’s good if you can either split your time on a more extended visit or choose the best one for your travel style.
+We have stayed in all these towns, so have put together this page to help you narrow down your choice.
+They are all great but have very different vibes, so you could decide to split your time on a more extended visit or choose to spend some time to choose the best town for your travel style.